 Her life would change when, one day in 1926, she applied for the position of switchboard operator at the Los Angeles Record.
 Despite not being as recognised as its contemporaries, it was a popular newspaper that allowed Underwood the opportunity to see first-hand the chaotic and larger-than-life environment of a newsroom.
 ‘Lacking background or education, Underwood learned the newspaper business by paying attention to the messages that flowed back and forth through the switchboard,’ wrote Kevin Starr in Embattled Dreams: California in War and Peace 1940-1950.
 ‘She later graduated to supervising community toy, food, and clothing drives at Christmas time and then, being a superb typist, she was allowed to do back-up work on rewrite, amazing one and all with her ability to transcribe on her Underwood Number 5 even the most rapid-fire dictations from reporters in the field.
 It took Underwood six years to work her way into a reporter’s position on the Record.’

-But two years before Aggie Underwood first graced the corridors of the Los Angeles Record office, Elizabeth Short entered the world three thousand miles away on the East Coast.
-Short, known as both Beth and Betty to her family and friends, was born during the ‘roaring twenties,’ a time of prosperity in the United States following the end of the Great War.
-With the economy improving by the turn of the decade, Americans were optimistic about their future, but pressure from moral groups led to the introduction of the Eighteenth Amendment to the Constitution, in which the sale of alcohol was prohibited throughout the country.
-While the Prohibition was enforced by the government, organised crime seized the opportunity to bootleg liquor and sell it under the radar of local authorities.
-And even as violence began to fill the streets of both New York City and Chicago, Elizabeth Short was born in the Hyde Park district of Boston on 29 July 1924.
+Two years before Aggie Underwood first graced the corridors of the Los Angeles Record office, Elizabeth Short entered the world three thousand miles away on the East Coast.
+Known as both Beth and Betty to her friends, Short was very much a product of the Roaring Twenties.
+With the economy improving by the turn of the decade, Americans were optimistic about their future, but pressure from moral groups led to the introduction of the Eighteenth Amendment to the Constitution, in which the sale of alcohol was prohibited throughout most of the country.
+While Prohibition was enforced by the government, organised crime seized the opportunity to bootleg liquor and sell it under the radar of local authorities.
+And even as violence began to fill the streets of both New York City and Chicago, Elizabeth Short was born in the Hyde Park district of Boston on 29 July, 1924.

-While many Americans would lose their jobs or watch helplessly as their businesses collapse around them, Aggie Underwood’s career was on the rise at the time of the Wall Street crash, with the world always turning to the newspapers to help guide them through a crisis.
-Having spent several years watching her male colleagues reporting on the latest news sensations, Underwood patiently waited, learning the ropes and studying her colleagues, so that when the moment came she would be able to seize the opportunity without hesitation.
-And that moment would come in the early morning hours of 24 March 1934, when forty-year-old film industry accountant Eric Madison was shot six times as he lay asleep in bed.
+Underwood had spent spent several years watching her male contemporaries reporting on the latest news sensations, and she waited patiently, learning the ropes and studying her colleagues, so that when the moment came she would be able to seize the opportunity without hesitation.
+And that moment would come in the early morning hours of 24 March, 1934, when forty-year-old film industry accountant Eric Madison was shot six times as he lay asleep in bed.
 His body lay undisturbed until a day later, at which point the local police launched a manhunt for his wife, thirty-eight-year-old Nellie May.
-‘Search for the widow, Nellie Madison, was inspired by reports of a neighbour that she left the apartment alone shortly after dawn yesterday after pinning a ‘do not disturb’ sign on the door,’ revealed Oakland Tribune two days after the murder.
-‘The sign was obeyed until Mrs. Belle Bradley, apartment house manager, became alarmed by the prolonged stillness in the Madison quarters and entered the find Madison’s body sprawled on the bed.’
+‘Search for the widow, Nellie Madison, was inspired by reports of a neighbour that she left the apartment alone, shortly after dawn yesterday, after pinning a ‘do not disturb’ sign on the door,’ revealed the Oakland Tribune two days after the murder.
+‘The sign was obeyed until Mrs. Belle Bradley, apartment house manager, became alarmed by the prolonged stillness in the Madison quarters, and entered to find Madison’s body sprawled on the bed.’

 By the time that Madison was taken into custody, Underwood had already impressed her superiors at the newspaper, not only with her impressive typing skills but also her ability to make those she questioned feel comfortable enough to open up to her.
 She had first proved this three years earlier after a District Attorney, David Clark, was accused of shooting and killing politician Charles H. Crawford.
 Journalists had desperately searched for a break in the case, but novice Underwood had the ingenious idea of interviewing the suspect’s parents.
 They maintained his innocence and the Los Angeles Record exploited this exclusive with a front-page story.
 It was clear from the very beginning that Underwood knew how to manipulate any given situation to her advantage, and now her attention had turned to Madison, a woman who had married a delinquent at the age of thirteen, had been married numerous times since and, as the Los Angeles Times maintained, chain-smoked and drank whiskey.

-She took an immediate interest in the murder of Eric Madison and just one day after her arrest, the two met to discuss the events that had led to his death. ‘‘What was your childhood like?’ she asked.
-Childhood was a pet topic of Underwood’s, since she was an orphan who had been reared in a series of foster homes in Indiana before ending up in California in her mid-teens,’ said Cairns in her book The Enigma Woman: The Death Sentence of Nellie May Madison.
+She took an immediate interest in the murder of Eric Madison, and just one day after her arrest, the two met to discuss the events that had led to his death. ‘‘What was your childhood like?’ she asked.
+Childhood was a pet topic of Underwood’s, since she was an orphan who had been reared in a series of foster homes,’ said Cairns in her book The Enigma Woman: The Death Sentence of Nellie May Madison.
 ‘Nellie’s family life had been much more stable and secure, yet she declared her childhood to have been, simply, ‘unhappy.’
 When Underwood tried to shift the conversation to the murder, she ran into a roadblock.
 As she had done in the interrogation, Nellie shut down, declaring, ‘I prefer to wait until my attorney gets here this afternoon.
 I’m sorry, but I just can’t say any more right now.’
 Aggie Underwood was again in attendance early that afternoon when attorney Joseph Ryan met with reporters in the Hall of Justice press room, following his first meeting with his client.’